MicrosoftDocs/architecture-center/docs/solution-ideas/articles/contract-management-content.md

 ## Potential use cases

-Many companies create products for multiple sectors, as such the business opportunities with different vendors and buyers increases exponentially.
-Knowledge mining can help organizations to scour thousands of pages of sources to create a competitive bid.
+Many companies create products for multiple sectors.
+Because these companies work with various vendors and buyers, their business opportunities increase exponentially.
+Knowledge mining can help organizations scour thousands of pages of sources to create a competitive bid.
 Minor details in the bidding process can make the difference between a healthy profit or lost opportunity on a project.

-Industries that rely on knowledge mining for contract management:
+Industries that rely on knowledge mining for contract management include:

-- Marketing
+- Marketing.
-- Retail
+- Retail.
-- Logistics
+- Logistics.
-- Manufacturing
+- Manufacturing.

 ## Architecture